09 Dec You paid WHAT?

 The stakes are high

 The high costs of pneumonia treatment are one of the reasons pneumonia remains the world’s leading infectious killer of children and adults.
-And COVID-19 has increased deaths from respiratory infections exponentially in the past three years.
 By taking three actions – (1) increasing pneumonia vaccination, (2) strengthening primary health care to treat non-severe pneumonia at home, and (3) fully covering the costs of hospital treatment for pneumonia as part of UHC, especially for low-income households – governments can simultaneously reduce pneumonia deaths, poverty rates, and healthcare costs.
 A win-win-win for all.

 [1] India ($59), Ethiopia ($US77), Nigeria ($US64), The Gambia ($US109), Bangladesh ($US147).